Can You Put Pesticide in a Fog Machine?

-No, it is not recommended to put pesticide in a fog machine.
-Fog machines are specifically designed to create a fog effect using a specific type of fog fluid.
-Adding pesticide to the machine can damage its components and create a safety hazard.
+No, it is not recommended to put pesticides in a fog machine.
+Fog machines are designed to create a mist or fog using water-based solutions, not pesticide solutions.
+Using pesticides in a fog machine can be dangerous and may result in harmful exposure to the pesticide.

 Can You Put Pesticide in a Fog Machine